Best Golf Simulator Projector 2025 – 8 Step Buying Guide + Setup Examples

 • Contrast Ratio 10,000:1 is lower than competitors but the higher resolution and low input lag do offset this

-Cropped 1
+cropped 1

 Best 16:10 Aspect Ratio Golf Simulator Projector – BenQ LU710